akamai/terraform-provider-akamai/docs/data-sources/appsec_rules.md

   - **deny_custom_{custom_deny_id}**.
 The action defined by the custom deny is taken.
   - **none**.
 No action is taken.
 - `condition_exception`.
 Conditions and exceptions associated with the rule.
 - `json`.
 JSON-formatted list of the action and the condition-exception information for the rule.
-This option is only available if the `rule_id` argument is included in yur Terraform configuration file.
+This option is only available if the `rule_id` argument is included in your Terraform configuration file.
 - `output_text`.
 Tabular report showing the rule action as well as Boolean values indicating whether conditions and exceptions are configured.